evan108108/EScriptStore/README.md

 EScriptStore
 ============

-Yii Module &amp; widget that registers inline JS and CSS to external file.
+Yii Module &amp; widget that registers inline JS and CSS as external file.

 ##install